How will the 4th Industrial Revolution affect business?

 - Humanity is on the cusp of the Fourth Industrial Revolution

-- New book argues every business will be affected by this new era
+- Every business will be affected by this new era of technology

 - Artificial intelligence will augment how we work and build new industries